COVID-19 vaccination

 If you are unwell, wait until you have recovered to have your vaccine.
 You should not attend an appointment if you have a fever or think you might be infectious to others.

-Should I get the vaccines if I think I have already had flu or COVID-19?
+Should I get the vaccine if I think I have already had COVID-19?

-If you think you’ve already had flu or COVID-19, once you’ve recovered you should still get the vaccines as they will still help protect you.
+If you think you’ve already had COVID-19, once you’ve recovered you should still get the vaccine as they will still help protect you.

-Is there anyone that shouldn’t get the vaccines?
+Is there anyone that shouldn’t get the vaccine?

-Almost everybody can have the vaccines, but you should not be vaccinated if you have ever had a serious allergy (eg. anaphylaxis) to any of the flu or COVID-19 vaccines, or any of their ingredients – you should discuss this with your doctor or pharmacist.
+Almost everybody can have the vaccine, but you should not be vaccinated if you have ever had a serious allergy (eg. anaphylaxis) to any of the COVID-19 vaccines, or any of their ingredients – you should discuss this with your doctor or pharmacist.

 What type of COVID-19 vaccine will I be given?